vinceimbat/vinceimbat/content/play is a better way to learn diamond.md

 ---
-title: Play is a Better Way to Learn (On Being Interview with Adele Diamond
+title: Play is a Better Way to Learn (On Being Interview with Adele Diamond)
 date: 2023-08-21
+aliases:
+  - literature/play-adele-diamond
+draft: false
 tags:
+  - literature
   - seedlings
-draft: false
-sr-due: 2023-11-24
+sr-due: 2025-08-07
-sr-interval: 3
+sr-interval: 349
 sr-ease: 250
 ---
 What a listen!